AzureAD/SCIMReferenceCode/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

-Use this reference code to get started on building a [SCIM](https://docs.microsoft.com/azure/active-directory/manage-apps/use-scim-to-provision-users-and-groups) endpoint.
-It contains guidance on how to implement:

-1. Basic requirements for CRUD operations on a user and group object (also known as resources in SCIM).
-2. Optional features such as filtering and pagination.
+The reference code provided in this repository will help you get started building a [SCIM](https://docs.microsoft.com/azure/active-directory/manage-apps/use-scim-to-provision-users-and-groups) endpoint.
+It contains guidance on how to implement basic requirements for CRUD operations on a user and group object (also known as resources in SCIM) and optional features of the standard such as filtering and pagination.
 Use the repository **[Wiki](https://github.com/AzureAD/SCIMReferenceCode/wiki)** for guidance on how to use this reference.

 > **[NOTE]**
 > This code is intended to help you get started building your SCIM endpoint and is provided "AS IS."
 It is intended as a reference and there is no guarantee of it being actively maintained or supported.
+[Contributions](https://github.com/AzureAD/SCIMReferenceCode/wiki/Contributing-Overview) from the community are welcome to help build and maintain the repo.

 ## Capabilities